-KIA's achievement on the 2016-17 CAASPP expands to subgroups as well.
-Our school subgroups outscored other demographically similar students from other schools in every subgroup category in both ELA and Math.
-Below are the 2016-17 CAASPP scores for subgroups along with the subgroup performance from our resident schools in aggregate.
+KVP's subgroups outscored other demographically similar students from other schools in every subgroup category in both ELA and math.
+Below are the 2016-17 CAASPP scores for subgroups along with the subgroup performance from our neighborhood schools in aggregate.